csu-cs/csci-235/README.md

 ---

 This project is a website to host resources for this course.
-It uses [VitePress](https://vitepress.vuejs.org) to generate a website from markdown files use [Vite](https://github.com/vitejs/vite).
+It uses [VitePress](https://vitepress.vuejs.org) to generate a website from markdown files.
+As a result, the website is optimized by [Vite](https://vitejs.dev/).

 ## Setup